GuoAi/ip/docs/README.md

 * `list` followed by `done 2` marks the 2nd task in the task list as done.

 ### Exiting the Program and Saving TaskList to File: `bye`
 Exits the program.
-TaskList data are saved into a file automatically after the program is terminated.
+TaskList data are saved into a file automatically.
 There is no need to save manually.

 Format: `bye`